mark2661/beamCalculator/README.md

   * supports Steel AISI 1045 and Cast Iron Grade20 materials
   * supports both solid and hollow cross-sections
   * supports square and circulr cross sections
-* Save Free body, bending moment, shear froce and deflection plots for use in an engineering report
+* Save Free body, bending moment, shear force and deflection plots for use in an engineering report
 ## Future Updates
 * Add a preview window which shows a simple 2D sketch of the current state of the user beam
 * Add a material database with a custom API